-- 16. While reaffirming that each State Party is responsible for implementing its obligations under the Convention, States Parties recognise that enhanced international cooperation and assistance can play an important role in the timely and full implementation of all aspects of the Convention.
-States Parties acknowledge the importance of dialogue between affected States Parties, donors and operators, and the value of the concept of country coalitions in enhancing these exchanges.
-They underline the importance of national ownership and capacity building to ensure the effectiveness and sustainability of cooperation and assistance and recognise that international cooperation and assistance should be responsive to gender, age, disability, and other diversity considerations as well as environmental protection.
-They stress the need to strengthen their partnerships at all levels and with the United Nations system, international, regional or national organisations or institutions, the International Committee of the Red Cross, National Red Cross and Red Crescent Societies and their International Federation, as well as with NGOs. - 17.
-With a view to enhancing international cooperation and assistance in order to guarantee the timely and full implementation of the Convention, States Parties will take the following actions:
+16. While reaffirming that each State Party is responsible for implementing its obligations under the Convention, States Parties recognise that enhanced international cooperation and assistance can play an important role in the timely and full implementation of all aspects of the Convention.
+States Parties acknowledge the importance of dialogue between affected States Parties, donors and operators, and the value of country coalitions in enhancing these exchanges.
+They underline the importance of national ownership and capacity building to ensure the effectiveness and sustainability of cooperation and assistance and to reduce reliance on external expertise.
+They recognise that international cooperation and assistance should be responsive to gender, age, disability, and other diversity considerations as well as environmental protection.
+They stress the need to strengthen their partnerships at all levels and with the United Nations system, international, regional or national organisations or institutions, the International Committee of the Red Cross, National Red Cross and Red Crescent Societies and their International Federation, as well as with the Cluster Munition Coalition and other NGOs.

+17. With a view to enhancing international cooperation and assistance in order to facilitate the timely and full implementation of the Convention, States Parties will take the following actions:

-Action #38: Do their utmost to commit the resources needed to meet their obligations under the Convention in a timely manner and explore all possible alternative and/or innovative sources of funding.
+Action #38: Do their utmost to commit the resources needed to realise the Convention's obligations in a timely manner and explore all possible alternative and/or innovative sources of funding.